Collective Creation of Intimacy: Exploring the Cosplay Commission Practice within the Otome Game Community in China: Findings

-While cos-commission offers positive experiences, nearly all customers reported experiencing varying degrees of what they referred to as "withdrawal symptoms" afterward.
-Participants used this term to describe feelings of emotional distress and difficulty transitioning back to their everyday lives once the commission ended.
-P3 likened cos-commission to a dream, noting, \textit{"There is a feeling that what I experienced that day was like a dream, much like Cinderella's crystal shoes gave you a beautiful dream.
+From our interviews, we noticed that almost all customers reported experiencing varying degrees of what they called ``\textit{withdrawal symptoms}'' afterward.
+This term is used to describe states of emotional confusion and difficulty readjusting to everyday life at the end of the commission.
+P3 likened cos-commission to a dream: \textit{``There is a feeling that what I experienced that day was like a dream, much like Cinderella's crystal shoes gave you a beautiful dream.
 When the day ends, you have to go back.
-It's very painful."}
+It's very painful.''} While some post-commission rituals have been adopted to minimize participants' emotional attachment, as discussed in section \ref{post-commission}, the methods still may not be sufficient to allow participants to fully swipe out the negative emotional impact of cos-commissions.
+As a result, long-term emotional support is weakened by the feeling of loss and contrast.

+Immersive environments have the ability to evoke deeper emotions and empathy~\cite{liu2022high,liu2024attention,you_2023_bulevr}.
+However, in cos-commission, unlike formal psychotherapy~\cite{landy_1994_drama}, there is a lack of an exit mechanism, and the participants are not well-trained.
+Consequently, the deep, extensive, and dyadic interactions within a short period cause difficulties for participants in digesting and processing their emotions.